A painted bench makeover. With distressed edges and a French stencil, this painted bench will surely wow any entryway. French Bench makeover

 Lucky for me, the kids decided to take a nap!
 What?!
 They don’t even nap anymore, there must be a full moon!
 While they recharged themselves I went on ahead and started to paint the bench.
 Since the bench was originally made by Ballard Designs I decided to remove that sticker before painting.
 Bye bye Ballard Designs, hello Just the Woods designs.

-The bench also came with that red distressed edge, so in an attempt to work around that I started off by painting the bench in Slate by Kristi Kuehl Pure Home Paint, which is a darker gray than my next layer will be.
+The bench also came with that red distressed edge, so in an attempt to work around that I started off by painting the bench in a pretty gray paint, which is a darker gray than my next layer will be.
+You can find some great quality paint HERE.
 Oops, I forget to mention that I also flipped the bench over and started with the underside first.
 When painting a bench or any piece of furniture, I always flip it over when possible to paint the underneath first.

-After Slate, the bench is painted in Tahoe, a much lighter gray, followed by a custom mix (1:1) of Tahoe and Storm for the perfect shade of gray.
+After the first coat, the bench is painted in a much lighter gray, followed by a custom mix (1:1) of both light and dark gray for the perfect shade of gray.

 Adding Stencil to the Painted Bench